Julian Casablancas: The Voidz (2013–present)

 In June 2014, Casablancas announced he would be releasing the debut album Tyranny.
 The album was released on his own label Cult Records and coincided with his move to Upstate New York.
 On September 23, 2014, the album was released, followed by a tour in the United States and United Kingdom.
 The album features the 11-minute single "Human Sadness", a song whose demo was originally composed for the soundtrack of The Unseen Beauty, a short documentary film which profiled Casablancas' stepfather, artist Sam Adoquei.
 The group revealed dates for a South American tour in August 2017.

-On March 30, 2018, The Voidz released their second album, titled Virtue.
+On March 30, 2018, the Voidz released their second album, titled Virtue.
 The album takes on a more political stance, dissecting universal concepts such as the paradox between what is perceived as "truth" and "lies", when taking multiple perceptual view points into consideration.
 The album features track, "Pyramid of Bones", which was featured on Adult Swim in April 2018, along with their single "Coul as a Ghoul" on the Adult Swim's Singles Program.

+The Voidz released their third album Like All Before You on September 20, 2024.
+The album's themes were once again political in nature with Casablancas seeking to fuse experimental sounds and ideas with pop hooks.
+On July 31, 2025, they released a new four-track EP 'Megz of Ram'.
+The EP was recorded in the same East Village basement where Is This It first took shape.